 The Travel Freely EASIEST Strategy: Credit Card Sign-Up Bonuses

 Until the Spring of 2018, you could sign up for multiple personal Southwest cards and easily earn the companion pass through those bonuses.
 But the rules changed in Spring 2018.
 It’s a little trickier.
-You can only be approved for a Southwest personal credit card if a) you do NOT currently have a Southwest personal credit card; and b) it has been 24 months since your last bonus on a Southwest Personal Credit card.
-So, if you’ve had a card in the past 28 months, you need to know the date opened, and you might need to consider having a significant other get the Companion Pass instead.
+You can only be approved for a Southwest personal credit card if a) you do NOT currently have a Southwest personal credit card, and b) it has been 24 months since your last bonus on a Southwest Personal Credit card.
+So, if you’ve had a card in the past 28 months, you need to know the date opened, and you might need to consider having your significant other get the Companion Pass instead.

 Southwest Personal Cards

-- Southwest Rapid Rewards Premier Personal Card
+- Southwest Rapid Rewards Premier Personal Card, OR

 - Southwest Rapid Rewards Plus Personal Card